Backyard Basketball

-Backyard Basketball is a series of entries into the Backyard Sports franchise of video games.
-The first game was developed by Humongous Entertainment and published by Infogrames for Microsoft Windows and Mac in 2001.
+Backyard Basketball is a series of basketball video games made for children created by Humongous Entertainment.
+It is the fourth of five sub-series in the Backyard Sports video game franchise.
+The first game was developed by Humongous and published by Infogrames for Microsoft Windows and Mac in 2001.
 Additional games have been released on a variety of consoles, each with different characters and slightly altered gameplay mechanics.

 As with the other Backyard Sports games, Backyard Basketball includes professional players as playable characters.
 The first incarnation included Kevin Garnett and Lisa Leslie.

 Gameplay

 Backyard Basketball has two primary modes of gameplay: Single Game, which allows the player to select a team to compete against a computer-controlled team, and Season Play, which allows the player to select a team to compete against a series of computer-controlled teams over an 18-game season, including two best-of-three playoff series and a best-of-five championship series should the player achieve a large number of victories.
 The Single Game mode also allows the player to compete against a second player or to practice using a single character.

 Before games can occur, the player has the option to modify a variety of settings.
 These include court selection, A.I. difficulty (easy, medium, or hard), the presence of certain rules (fouls, fatigue, violations, shot control, and power-ups), sound options (game music, background sounds, and in-game dialogue), controls, and team names.
 Team modification also involves the customization of jerseys.

 The game's controls are set to mouse usage by default, capitalizing on a point & click style of gameplay to move characters around.
 The game is also compatible with keyboards and game pads.

 The selection of team members follows one of two settings: First Five Picks, which allows each player to select their team members freely, or Full Draft, which forces each player to select their team members one at a time in an alternating fashion.
 Each potential team member, including younger versions of Kevin Garnett and Lisa Leslie, is ranked according to five statistics operating on a 1 to 10 scale.
 These include Inside Shooting (the relative accuracy of the character's shot from inside the three-point line), Outside Shooting (the relative accuracy of the character's shot from beyond the three-point line), Ballhandling (the relative likelihood that the character will not have the ball stolen or blocked on offense), Defense (the relative likelihood that the character will be able to steal or block the ball on defense), and Quickness (the relative speed at which the character moves along the court).
 Players also have the option to customize rookie characters with either manually chosen or randomly allocated statistics, as well as heights, skin tones, shooting hands, birthdays, and names.
 Although rookie characters generally have lower overall statistics compared to pre-rendered players, they have the additional ability to increase all of their statistics by three levels should the player's team make the playoffs in Season Play.